Financial Aid Resources

-The U.S. Department of Education's Web page where you can complete the Free Application for Federal Student Aid (FAFSA) electronically.
+The U.S. Department of Education's web page where you can file the Free Application for Federal Student Aid (FAFSA) electronically.

 - Federal Student Aid Personal Identification Number (PIN)

-The U.S. Department of Education's page where you request a personal identification number to electronically sign financial aid forms.
+The U.S. Department of Education's web page where you can request a personal identification number to electronically sign financial aid forms.

-- Cal Grant GPA Verification Form (California Residences Only)
+- Cal Grant GPA Verification Form (California Residents Only)

-All California resident undergraduate students who are not currently receiving a Cal Grant need to complete this form.
-This form is available at the Financial Aid Office and/or California Student Aid Commission (CSAC) Web site.
+All California Resident undergraduate students who are not currently receiving a Cal Grant need to complete this form.
+This form is also available in the Office of Financial Aid .

 Financial Aid Calculators